 Don't forget about yourself either as the homeschool facilitator!
-The homeschool community is tightknit and well‑organised so it's a great way for kids, and parents to make new friends and share ideas.
+The homeschool community is tightknit and well‑organised so it's a great way for kids, and parents, to make new friends and share ideas.
 Stay connected in Facebook groups where you can ask questions and even organise meet ups.

 There are as many answers to this question as there are learning methods and styles.
 Figuring out which schedule your family should follow is a pleasant experience because of the flexibility homeschooling affords.
-It will also depend on your preferred approach, your student's interests, and any group after school activities they may take part in.
+It will also depend on your preferred approach, your student's interests, and any group after-school activities they may take part in.
 Not to mention every other family member's schedule!

 A popular choice amongst homeschoolers is to learn in the mornings and use the afternoons for outings or free time for kids to follow their passions.
 Some opt to homeschool less than five days a week, unlike standard school schedules.
 Find what works for your family and you can always alter any routine that becomes unsuitable.

 The good news is it's easier than ever to get your hands on quality learning assets that will tie in with your preferred homeschool method.
 Online resources make accessing a plethora of materials and teaching ideas a cinch, to help your child learn and keep them motivated.
-The Reading Eggs multi‑award winning homeschool reading program, offers 1000s of ideas and books to keep building on your kids' knowledge and skills in an entertaining way.
+The Reading Eggs multi‑award winning homeschool reading programme offers 1000s of ideas and books to keep building on your kids' knowledge and skills in an entertaining way.

 It's no wonder the popularity of homeschooling was bolstered after the pandemic.
-After having a teaser, many families realised a homeschool approach suited their child's learning and their family's needs best.
+After having a teaser, many families realised a homeschool approach suited their child's learning, and their family's needs, best.
 It might seem like a huge undertaking, but we hope we've shown you it isn't so hard with great resources.
-The benefits are endless and with the right resources, you'll have a bribe‑free schoolwork zone that inspires and engages.
+The benefits are endless and, with the right resources, you'll have a bribe‑free schoolwork zone that inspires and engages.
 Now that we've covered the basics you can start getting excited by the learning experiences up ahead for your child.

 Question at the end: Why would you like to homeschool?

 “This programme is fun and educational.
 My 6‑year‑old daughter loves it.
 It has helped her learn to read and with her numbers.
 She asks to use it all the time.
-I love that this program helped give her a love of learning.
-Thank you, Reading Eggs, and Mathseeds‑!” – Nay, verified reviewer
+I love that this programme helped give her a love of learning.
+Thank you, Reading Eggs and Mathseeds!”

 “I absolutely love it.
-It has greatly helped my daughter with her math as well as recognizing letters.
+It has greatly helped my daughter with her maths as well as recognising letters.
 She has gotten so much better.
 The fun repetitive games are amazing.
-We utilie it with our homeschooling and it's a fun, interactive way to learn.” – Asia, verified reviewer
+We utilise it with our homeschooling and it's a fun, interactive way to learn.”

-“I got Reading Eggs for my granddaughters to both practice and learn reading and math.
+“I got Reading Eggs for my granddaughters to both practise and learn reading and maths.
 They were 7 and 4 at the time.
-They have progressed so much that the 4‑year‑old is already doing first grade math and she just started kindergarten.
-She is reading early and loves to earn her eggs and acorns.” – Robin, verified reviewer
+They have progressed so much that the 4‑year‑old is already doing first grade maths and she just started kindergarten.
+She is reading early and loves to earn her eggs and acorns.”